marco-looy/pega-dx-mcp/sample-questions.md

 Simple questions you can ask the MCP to perform tasks with each tool.

-## recalculate_assignment_fields
-- "Can you recalculate the fields in my assignment form to update calculated values?"
-- "I need to recalculate calculated fields for assignment ASSIGN-WORKLIST ON6E5R-DIYRECIPE-WORK R-1070!RECIPEINTAKE_FLOW with action EnterRecipeDetails"
-- "Update the calculated fields RecipeName and Category for my recipe entry assignment"

 ## ping_pega_service
 - "Can you check if I have a valid connection to my Pega application?"